If you are at immediate

 If you are not satisfied with the way your complaint was handled you can contact:

-Quantum or the Department can arrange an interpreter if you or anyone else you know making a complaint needs that help.
+The department can arrange an interpreter if you or anyone else you know making a complaint needs that help.

 You may request someone else to lodge a complaint on your behalf.
 You should give them written permission to do this.